skellep193/GCodeYARALib/README.txt

 The library requires the installation of yara-python in order to function.
 Yara-python can be downloaded using pip. sudo pip install yara-python

-https://github.com/VirusTotal/yara-python
+More information on yara-python can be found at the GitHub project page https://github.com/VirusTotal/yara-python

 Copyright (C) 2018 Patrick Skelley, <pskelley@albany.edu>